zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Our scriptwriter has a wonderful singing voice and a very creative mind.
 I’m speaking, of course, about our very own Dr. Lucy Ts e.
 Thank you, Lucy.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again, right here on ESL Podc ast.

 English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Br.
 Jeff McQuillan.
 Copyright 2012 by the  Center for Educational Development.